-The total cost of the Bahrain LNG terminal was in excess of U.S.\$1.4 billion (including financing costs).
+The estimated total cost of the Bahrain LNG terminal currently stands at U.S.\$1,062 million (including financing costs).
 The Bahrain LNG Terminal Project was financed through a mixture of limited recourse debt financing and equity contributions.
-In December 2016, the project achieved financial close for a U.S.\$741 million international financing with a commercial tranche by a syndicate of three international and regional banks and a separate K-SURE covered tranche by a syndicate of nine international banks.
+In December 2016, the project achieved financial close for a U.S.\$741 million international financing with a commercial tranche by a syndicate of three international and regional banks and a separate K-SURE covered tranche by a syndicate of nine international and regional banks.
 As at 31 December 2020, the total equity contributions by the shareholders were U.S.\$263.9 million (in the form of share capital contributions and shareholder loans), of which Bapco Energies contributed U.S.\$79.1 million.